MF42-DZH/GT4EngineGrapher/README.md

 Currently, torque units are stuck on `kgf.m` and power units are stuck on `PS`.
 Power is also inaccurate by about `±0.1 PS`, so if the graph outputs something like `600.55 PS @ 8000 RPM`, the power in GT4 is actually anywhere between `600.45` and `600.65`.

+### Usage

+The grapher can be run as a standalone program with no arguments, but launching from the terminal will yield some customizability.
+Pass in `--help` or `-h` to the program for more information.

+- If building and running (or running a prebuilt) JAR, use Java 21.
+- If running from an installed instance, run the program executable installed onto your system.
+It has a JRE packaged along with all the necessary dependencies.

 ## Used Libraries

 Reading the SpecDB SQLite databases is done using [Slick](https://scala-slick.org/) and an SQLite JDBC driver.